Felixniebisch/Felixniebisch/README.md

 # Felix Niebisch

 Cognitive scientist working at the intersection of psychology, applied AI, and neurotechnology.
-I build systems that turn behavioral and neural signals into structured, usable insight — from LLM pipelines that infer psychological constructs from language, to sensor-driven pipelines that characterize motor behavior in neuroscience research.

-Currently exploring how this background applies to brain-computer interfaces and neuroergonomics.

 ## Featured projects